jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * Search Improvements:
     *  Elasticsearch is now supported as a search provider.
 See 'Search'
-    * You can now provide your own Solr instance instead of using the one bundled with chef-server.
+    * You can now provide your own Solr instance instead of using the one bundled with cinc-server.
     * It is now possible for Chef Server to post updates directly to the search provider bypassing rabbitmq and expander.
 See 'Search' in the Configuration section below.
     * See 'Search' in the 'Configuration Changes' section for information about how to enable these changes.
-  * The analytics queue is now monitored, and chef-server will stop sending messages to it when it is full.
-This resolves issues where a full queue (due to analytics being offline) could make the chef-server unusable.
+  * The analytics queue is now monitored, and cinc-server will stop sending messages to it when it is full.
+This resolves issues where a full queue (due to analytics being offline) could make the cinc-server unusable.
 Status has been added to the `/_status` endpoint.

     *Important Note*: this enables the management interface of rabbitmq,